Formulating and running a model: house construction scheduling

 Your new objective is now Maximize overall quality of scheduling assignments according to house_expertise.
 Expand the objective and select Activity for the task, Subcontractor for the resource, and Skill level for the value, (table columns) to complete the definition.

 You now have two objectives.
 You can decide whether the objectives are to be considered equally or with different weightings.
-You can increase and decrease the weights on each objective by using the slider to its right.
+You can increase and decrease the weights on each objective by using the adjacent slider.
 Leave the two sliders at 5 so that your two objectives are equally weighted.
 You can also add scale factors for the objectives.
 For this example, leave the scale factors as 1.
 For more information see Weights and scale factors displayed in the solution.

 - To ensure that subcontractors only undertake tasks that they are permitted to do, add a new constraint.
 Type in the suggestions, for example, subcontractor must be in possible subcontractors.
 You can also set Display by category to on (a tick is displayed on the switch) and select the filter Assignment to see suggestions related to assignment.

 - From the filtered suggestions, find and add the following constraint: For each house_subcontractor to house_activity assignment, assigned house_subcontractors must be one of Possible Subcontractors of house_activity.

 The new solution now shows a new assignment of subcontractors.